BoJack Horseman (character): Season 6

-In the first half of Season 6, he is seen as having been healed significantly as a result of rehab.
+In the first half of Season 6, he is seen as having been healed significantly as a result of his 6 month stint in rehab.
 In the season six episode "The Face of Depression", it is revealed he has been coloring his hair black for the last 20 years; the real color of his hair is grey.
 At the end of this episode, BoJack accepts a role as a drama teacher at Wesleyan University, where Hollyhock is a student, after Raven-Symoné removes herself from consideration.

-He enjoys this new job and quieter life, forging a deep connection with his students and discovering a newfound love of teaching, though he struggles to connect with Hollyhock, who over winter break learned about him intoxicating Maddy and silencing Pete in New Mexico, though she does not directly confront him on this.
-In the second half of season 6, after a student actor showcase with Diane, Princess Carolyn, and Todd in attendance, BoJack receives a call from Charlotte telling him that reporters have been pestering her in her home for information about his time in New Mexico and orders him to get rid of them; this gives BoJack an anxiety attack and causes him to come to terms with the fact that details of his past are about to come to light.
-The following week, the Hollywoo Reporter publishes an article providing all the details of Sarah Lynn's death, revealing to the public for the first time BoJack's involvement in it.
+He enjoys this new job and humble life, forging a deep connection with his students and discovering a newfound love of teaching, though he struggles to connect with Hollyhock (attending her rugby games and even learning how rugby works so he can understand the sport), who over winter break learned about him intoxicating Maddy to excess causing her to get alcohol poisoning and silencing Pete in New Mexico, though she does not directly confront him on this.

+In the second half of season 6, after a student actor showcase with Diane, Princess Carolyn, and Todd in attendance, BoJack receives a phone call from Charlotte telling him that reporters have been pestering her and Penny in their home for information about his time in New Mexico and orders him to get rid of them; this gives BoJack an anxiety attack and causes him to come to terms with the fact that details of his past are about to come to light.
+Todd and Diane start to notice BoJack reverting back to his old ways and are concerned the fears of BoJack getting exposed for his past mistakes are getting to his head.
+The following week, the Hollywoo Reporter publishes an article providing all the details of Sarah Lynn's death, revealing to the public for the first time BoJack's complicity in it.